Kasteel Brouwerij Vanhonsebrouck

 - St. Louis Premium Peche

-Ieper (Ypres) and many other WWI memorials and battlefield sites can be reached within an hour.
-Ingelmunster is also host to the annual Labadoux folk festival, which takes place on the first weekend in May.
+Nearby Ingelmunster is host to the annual Labadoux folk festival, which takes place on the first weekend in May.

 Ingelmunster is sometimes called the Brigandsgemeente or “Town of the Brigands”, in remembrance of Brigands Sunday on 28 October, 1798, the day of the repression of the Brigands’ Revolt by the French during the so-called Boerenkrijg, or Peasants’ War.

-Ingelmunster is also where French pilot Roland Garros crashed his plane during World War I.
+Ingelmunster is also where trail-blazing French fighter pilot Roland Garros crashed his plane during World War I.

-He survived the crash only to die later on in the war and the French paid homage to their aviation pioneer and war hero by naming their national tennis championship after him.
+He survived that crash only to die just before the war ended and the French paid homage to their aviation pioneer and war hero by naming their national tennis championship after him.

 Getting There & Around

-Ingelmunster is relatively easy to reach with public transport.
-The train ride from Brussels takes just under two hours.
-There is a good road network; from Calais you can expect to drive for one-and-a-half hours, after which it is another half-an-hour’s journey to Bruges.
+Izegem is relatively easy to reach with public transport.
+The train ride from Brussels takes just under 2 hours.
+There is a good road network: from Calais you can expect to drive for 1 hour 30 minutes, and the town is just a 30-minute drive from Bruges.

-It does exist, but public transport is perhaps not the most efficient way to travel to and between any West Flemish cities and villages.
+It does exist, but public transport is perhaps not the most efficient way to travel around the West Flemish area.
 So, if you are planning to do some touring, a car is the best option.